monica22schmidt/X-Team-18/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
-  -As a group based on skill and availablity
+  -As a group, based on skill and availablity
+  -For each project, check with each member every two days to make sure everyone is making relatively smooth progress with the tasks they      were delegated.
+If anyone is having trouble, others should help and perhaps offer to share responsibility of completing that task.

 ## How will we will track progress (and follow-up) on completion of tasks